Jubilee can help you get a £50,000 loan to pay off your debts. We have a specialist debt consolidation loan lender:

 An Individual Voluntary Arrangement (IVA) is a legally binding agreement set out in a court of law where a debtor commits to make a monthly payment for five years into a plan distributed to creditors.

-An IVA is set up and administered by an Insolvency Practitioner or IP.
-The way an IVA works is the IP will put together a proposal that includes a Statement of Affairs that outlines assets, personal finance, and your income.
-The IP presents the proposal to your lenders, such as loan and credit card providers and lists how much you can afford to repay of your outstanding accounts each month.
+An Insolvency Practitioner (IP) sets up and administers an IVA.
+The IP puts together a proposal that includes a Statement of Affairs outlining assets, personal finance, and income.
+The IP presents the proposal to your lenders, such as loan and credit card providers, and lists how much you can afford to repay your monthly outstanding accounts.

-Creditors may accept as little as 25% or 30% of the total owed and for the IVA to be accepted at least 75% of companies you owe money to need to accept the proposal.
+Creditors may accept as little as 25% or 30% of the total owed, and for the IVA to be accepted, at least 75% of the companies you owe money to need to accept the proposal.

 As a formal arrangement, the debtor must adhere to the IVA terms, and failure to maintain monthly payments can result in the IP recommending the start of bankruptcy proceedings.
-For creditors, once an IVA has been agreed, they are no longer able to take further action or add additional charges to outstanding debts.
+For creditors, once an IVA has been agreed, they can no longer take further action or add additional charges to outstanding debts.

 The pros of an IVA